Archivo de la Memoria Trans: History and mission

 The Banderazo demonstration of the AMT in Paraná, Entre Ríos, 26 July 2021.

 On 26 March 2024, a landmark verdict in the Juicio Brigadas trial marked the first time that trans women were officially recognized as victims of crimes against humanity committed during Argentina's last military dictatorship, resulting in the conviction of ten former repressors for crimes including illegal deprivation of liberty, torture and aggravated sexual abuse, perpetrated at the clandestine detention center known as Pozo de Banfield.
 The AMT played a key role in enabling this judicial recognition; its historical and testimonial collection was instrumental in allowing trans women to testify and be acknowledged as victims of state terrorism.
 Upon the news, Correa stated: "Unfortunately, these trials come too late for us, but it is gratifying that, for the first time, our trans peers are being included and able to testify about what they went through. (...)
 It is a historic day because, for the first time, the trans community is being included in these trials, even though for a long time memory was a privilege.
 I hope this is just the starting point so that our other trans peers can also begin to testify, and understand that they too can be heard."

 In November 2024, with the support of the Center for Legal and Social Studies (CELS), the AMT spearheaded a legal protection request seeking official recognition of the institutional violence and structural discrimination endured for decades by thirteen trans women and travestis, with the aim to ensure their right to social security by extending the scope of the national retirement and pension law to include their experiences.
 This action has been described as a milestone for the Argentine trans community and seeks that other travestis and trans women over the age of 50 can access the right to social security as a measure of historical reparation.
 Correa, who is among the plaintiffs, stated: "This action sets a precedent, as it is the first time individuals have come forward with their police records in hand.
 Until now, it was always our testimonies—because, as I always say, we've always had memory and truth; what we were missing was the final part: justice."

+In 2025, the AMT was announced as the winner of the Andy Rocchelli Grant, awarded by the Italian photography collective Cesura to produce and publish a photobook following an international open call.
+This led to the release of the book Belén, María Belén, which focuses on the life of the AMT's founder and had previously been recognized at the 2025 Dummy Award.
+The Archive also won the Shannon Michael Cane Award granted by Printed Matter, which enabled its participation in the New York Art Book Fair in September 2025.